ratify-project/ratify-web/docs/reference/Custom Resources/key-management-providers.md

 | keys[*].name            | yes      | key name (as shown in key vault)                                                          | ""            |
 | keys[*].version         | no       | version identifier (as shown in key vault).
 If not provided, latest version will be used  | ""            |

 ### Limitation

-- If `keys` are configured, the managed identity with `clientID` specified MUST be assigned the correct permissions to list, view, download, and fetch keys in the configured Key Vault.
+- If `keys` are configured, the managed identity with `clientID` specified MUST be assigned the correct permissions to list, view, and download keys in the configured Key Vault.

 - Azure Key Vault Certificates are built on top of keys and secrets.
 When a certificate is created, an addressable key and secret are also created with the same name.
 Ratify requires secret permissions to retrieve the public certificates for the entire certificate chain.
 Please set private keys to Non-exportable at certificate creation time to avoid security risk.
 Learn more about non-exportable keys [here](https://learn.microsoft.com/en-us/azure/key-vault/certificates/how-to-export-certificate?tabs=azure-cli#exportable-and-non-exportable-keys)